greensebastian/google-timeline/README.md

 2. Setup database
    1. Add default connection string for an SqlServer database
    2. `dotnet ef database update` from the GoogleTimelineUI root directory
-3. Export location history (platshistorik) from your [google takeout](https://takeout.google.com/settings/takeout?pli=1)
-4. Run GoogleTimelineUI project
+3. Run GoogleTimelineUI project

 ## Usage
-Visit the "Timeline" tab to add, remove, or filter your timeline data
+Visit the "Timeline" tab to add, remove, or filter your timeline data.

+Export location history (platshistorik) from your [google takeout](https://takeout.google.com/settings/takeout?pli=1).

+Extract the archive and find your JSON data in "Takeout/.../Semantic History Location".